breakthatbass/cdox/README.md

 # cdox

-a script to automate documentation of your C APIs in markdown format.
+A script to automate documentation of your C APIs in markdown format.

 `cdox` reads in a source code file creates documentation based on the comments. it's sort of like doxygen but simpler and creates a markdown file.